left-h4nded/Arcalive-guide/README.md

 - https://kanji.reader.bz/korean/

 Just draw what you see as accurate as you can and it will convert your drawing to an actual text. (examples shown below)
+> [!NOTE]
-_Note:_ if there are special characters in image's text, in 90% cases you should exclude them unless told otherwise.
+> If there are special characters in image's text, in 90% cases you should exclude them unless told otherwise.

 ![example](images/17.png)